elisapolystar/zeebe-test-bench/README.md

         - Open `docker-compose-arm.yml` (or `docker-compose.yml` if  you are using Intel Mac) and comment out the `get-kafka-exporter` service.
         - Run `./start.sh` again.
 - Open Zeebe Simple Monitor at `localhost:8083`.
 No process should be visible yet, but the UI should be.
-    - If not, restart `zeebe-simple-monitor` container in Docker Desktop until its log displays something like "Started ZeebeSimpleMonitorApp in 28.411 seconds".
-(Yes it's laggy and you will build an alternative for it in your project 😄)
+    - If not, restart `zeebe-simple-monitor` container in Docker Desktop until its log displays something like "Started ZeebeSimpleMonitorApp in x seconds".

 ## Interaction with Zeebe broker using zbctl
 - `zbctl` is used to interact with Zeebe.
 If you cannot install them locally, `zbctl` binary in `bin` directory can be used as an alternative.
 Each binary should be used in its corresponding operating system.